In this article you'll find some nice explanation on properties of the number e.

 Here are some points:

-the pinebook pro laptop is lightweight, sleek, compact and pretty; it has
+The pinebook pro laptop is lightweight, sleek, compact and pretty; it has

 a premium feel given by the magnesium shell and a gorgeous display. microSD